29cmb/LinesToJSON/README.md

 All configuration are in config.json and must be changed before executed

-`downloadURL` - Must be a raw file (a file which only has data and is seperated into different lines, such as a Github raw file of a txt document)
+`downloadURL` - Recommended to be a raw file (a file which only has data and is separated into different lines, such as a Github raw file of a txt document)

 `fileName` - Must end in .json, the file will be uploaded with this name